Table of Contents

 • Dual diagnosis treatment

-• Holistic types of treatment like art therapy, massage therapy, and yoga
+• Holistic treatments like art therapy, massage therapy, and yoga

 If you or a loved one is struggling with black tar heroin addiction, reach out to us with questions about treatment.
-We offer free, confidential consultations.
+To get a free, confidential consultation, call us at 888-973-2078.
+You can also reach out through our secure, online contact form.

 Get the help you need to begin your journey to recovery.